astromechza/score-eg-image-service/README.md

 ## Without the thumbnail service and building the container image from source

+**NOTE**: without the thumbnail service, the UI will render loading gifs in place of thumbnails.

 ```
 $ score-compose init
 $ score-compose generate score.yaml --build main=.